 For example, you can rent a tuk-tuk for the day for around 15 Dollar, which can bring you to both destinations.

-The entrance to the killing fields is 3 Dollar.
+The entrance fee to the killing fields is 3 Dollar.
 As well here we recommend you to use an audio guide for 3 Dollar.
-There are some signs with information but the information given on the audio guide include much more details.
+There are some signs with information but the information given on the audio guide includes much more details.
 Furthermore, the audio guide offers background info and interviews.

 A visit to the Killing Fields might not gonna be your most beautiful Cambodia memory but one of the most touching for sure.
 At least for us, it was like that.

 More Phnom Penh experiences?